Senior Pastor, St. Michael's Lutheran Church, MN

-The Rev. Brad Froslee serves as pastor at Calvary Lutheran Church-Minneapolis.
+The Rev. Brad Froslee serves as pastor at St. Michael's Lutheran Church.
 Originally from Vining, Minnesota, Brad is a graduate of St. Olaf College, Northfield, Minnesota, and Harvard Divinity School, Cambridge, Massachusetts.
 Brad completed his Clinical Pastoral Education at Stanford University Hospital, Palo Alto, California; his congregational internship at Resurrection Lutheran, Oakland, California; and Lutheran year at Luther Seminary, St. Paul, Minnesota.

 Brad has worked with congregations in various parts of the country serving in community organizing, leading day camps and children's and youth programs, addressing issues facing immigrants and refugees, leading conversation on issues of sexuality, and engaging in educational and mission trips to Guatemala, Haiti and the Pine Ridge Indian Reservation.
 Brad was founding director for The Naming Project Teen Camp, a faith-based camp for Gay/lesbian/bisexual/transgender/allied youth featured in the movie, Camp Out, and has been a guest panelist and resource for youth programs through the University of Minnesota and Minnesota 4-H.